This section describes how to handle migration job failures.

 Handling Migration Job Failures

-If your migration job fails, the following solutions can help you discover the issue.
+If your migration job fails, the following logs can help you discover the issue.

 If your migration job encounters an error, refer to the migration job output logs, Zero Downtime Migration service logs, and server-specific operational phase logs present at the respective source or target database servers.